Skip to content

 Are international students allowed to enroll in UCLA Emerging Filmmakers?

-All components of the UCLA Emerging Filmmakers programs are open to high school students only, and enrollment in UCLA Emerging Filmmakers is not eligible for F-1 visas.
-Participants should apply for the B-2 tourist visa in consultation with the local U.S. embassy or consulate.
+Students in UCLA Emerging Filmmakers programs are not eligible for F-1 visas.
+International students should apply for the B-2 tourist visa in consultation with the local U.S. embassy or consulate.
 UCLA Emerging Filmmakers does NOT provide visa advising or assistance.
 It is the responsibility of both the student and their parent or guardian to contact the U.S. embassy or consulate to ensure that all applicable laws are followed.

 What are the English language requirements for International Students?